binipringle/right-to-be-forgotten/_texts/0-outline.md

  **Rule 408(a)** states that evidence is **not admissible** to prove or disprove the validity or amount of a disputed claim or to impeach by a prior inconsistent statement or a contradiction if it is evidence of (1) furnishing, promising, offering, accepting, promising to accept, or offering to accept a consideration to settle a claim; **and** (2) conduct or statements made during negotiations about the claim. [^23]

 **There must be a disputed claim** for there to be offers of consideration or settlement negotiations.
-If there is no dispute about the amount or validity of a claim, there is no offer of consideration or settlement, and no negotiation. [^24]
+If there is no dispute about the amount or validity of a claim, there is no offer of consideration or settlement, and no negotiation. [^24] [^25]

-- {:.indent-2}**Steps of analysis:** The question is whether the statements or conduct were intended to be part of the negotiations toward compromise.
-Look for:
-- {:.indent-4}a clear dispute or disagreement communicated between parties
-- {:.indent-4}a clear intent to compromise (after dispute)
-- {:.indent-4}whether the offer was unilateral or bilateral
-- {:.indent-4}whether the offer was concrete or vague
-- {:.indent-4}whether the offer was in response to another offer
-- {:.indent-4}whether litigation was threatened or started
-- {:.indent-4}attorneys or formal negotiations
-- {:.indent-4}"legalese"
-- {:.indent-4}distinction between business discussions and legal negotiations

 Discussion of otherwise discoverable evidence or witnesses at a settlement conference does not automatically bring that evidence/witness within 408 protection and other rules may apply.